nvpro-samples/vk_gaussian_splatting/README.md

     * **Distances Buffer** → Stores the encoded distance to the viewpoint.
     * **Indices Buffer** → Stores the GlobalInvocationID.x as the index.
 * For the Mesh Shader Pipeline, an additional step is performed,
     * the **groupCountX** field in the indirect parameters buffer is incremented for every WORK_GROUP_SIZE visible splats, using an atomic add.
-This parameters will be devised in section Mesh shader.
+These parameters will be devised in section Mesh shader.

 At the end of this process: